Welcome to Rendezvous 2018!

-The Bay St. George Snowmobile Association (BSGSA) is excited to be hosting this year’s event and is anxious to have riders from across the province experience their beautiful groomed trail network, and of course, the amazing backcountry and mountain riding available in the Lewis Hills.
+The Gander and Area Snowmobile Club (GASC) and Kittiwake Snowmobile Association (KSA) are excited to be hosting this year’s event and are looking forward to having riders from across the province experience their beautiful groomed trail networks and back country.

-Register by February 1 for a chance to win a 50-inch television
+Register by February 14th for a chance to win a 2019 trail pass!

 Rendezvous:Recommendation for Participants